 The Nuclear Regulatory Commission (NRC) requires all licensees operating commercial power reactors to establish a plan for providing, with reasonable assurance, funds for decommissioning.
 The NRC definition of decommissioning does not include all costs that may be associated with decommissioning, such as spent fuel management and non-radiated structures.
 We have established external trust funds to comply with the NRC's regulations.
 Upon approval by the NRC, any funding in the external trust in excess of their requirements may be used for other decommissioning costs.
-In 2015 and 2014, no additional amounts were contributed to the external trust funds.
+In 2016 and 2015, no additional amounts were contributed to the external trust funds.
 These funds are managed by unrelated third party investment managers with the discretion to buy, sell and invest pursuant to investment objectives and restrictions set forth in agreements entered into between us and the investment managers.
-The fair value of the external trust fund was \$363,829,000 and \$366,004,000 at December 31, 2015 and 2014, respectively.
-The funds are invested in a diversified mix of approximately 60% equity and 40% fixed income securities.
 We record the investment securities held in the nuclear decommissioning trust fund, which are classified as available-for-sale, at fair value, as disclosed in Note 2.
 Because day-to-day investment decisions are made by third party investment managers, the ability to hold investments in unrealized loss positions is outside our control.

 In addition to the external trust funds, we maintain unrestricted investments internally designated for nuclear decommissioning.
 These internal funds are available to be utilized to fund the external trust funds, should additional funding be required, as well as other decommissioning costs outside the scope of the NRC funding regulations.
-At December 31, 2015 and 2014, the fair value of these funds was \$63,326,000 and \$59,080,000, respectively.
 The funds are included in long-term investments on our consolidated balance sheet.
-We collected \$4,750,000 and \$2,975,000 from our members in 2015 and 2014, respectively, and contributed those amounts into the internal funds.
+During 2016 and 2015, member collections of \$4,750,000, respectively were contributed into the internal funds.